-To construct an efficient algorithm, we observe that the objective function is multi-convex, that is the objective function parameters can be partitioned in such a way that the problem is convex on each set when the others are fixed.
-A modern and rigorous treatment of multi-convex programming can be found in \cite{shen2017disciplined}.
-In our case, the optimization problem (\ref{eq:split_objective}) for the parameters $(\beta_0^g,\bbet^g)$ of a particular model reduces to a penalized logistic regression problem with a weighted elastic net penalty.
+To construct an efficient algorithm, we observe that the objective function is multi-convex.
+That is, the parameters of the objective function can be partitioned in such a way that the problem is convex on each set when the others are kept fixed.
+A modern rigorous treatment of multi-convex programming can be found in \cite{shen2017disciplined}.
+In the case of split logistic regression, the optimization problem (\ref{eq:split_objective}) for the parameters $(\beta_0^g,\bbet^g)$ of a particular model reduces to a penalized logistic regression problem with a weighted elastic net penalty.
 Indeed, ignoring constant terms, the objective function for $(\beta_0^g,\bbet^g)$ reduces to

-where the weights $ u_{j,g} $ in the $ L_1 $ penalty term are given by $ u_{j,g} = \alpha \lambda_{s}+\lambda_{d}/2 \sum_{h\neq g}|\beta_{j}^{h}|. $ For each model the problem thus reduces to a weighted elastic net optimization where the weights in the lasso penalty depend on the value of the coefficients in the other models.
-We exploit the multi-convex structure of (\ref{eq:split_objective}) to develop a block coordinate descent algorithm~\citep{xu2013block}.
+where the weights $ u_{j,g} $ in the $\ell_1 $ penalty term are given by $ u_{j,g} = \alpha \lambda_{s}+\lambda_{d}/2 \sum_{h\neq g}|\beta_{j}^{h}|. $ For each model the problem thus reduces to a weighted elastic net optimization where the weights in the Lasso penalty depend on the value of the coefficients in the other models.
+We exploit the multi-convex structure of the objective function to develop a block coordinate descent algorithm~\citep{xu2013block}.

 Recent work in non-convex optimization using block coordinate descent algorithms for applications in statistics and machine learning has been very promising, see \cite{yang2019inexact} for examples.
 The key idea is to sequentially update the current estimate for each model using a quadratic approximation $\mathcal{L}_Q$ for the logistic loss function in the objective function.
 To update the coefficients $(\beta_0^g,\bbet^g)$ of a particular model $g$ we thus need to solve